KasperskyLab/Kaspresso/wiki/03_Kaspresso_configurator.md

     4. ```webAssertionWatcherInterceptors``` - do some stuff before ```android.support.test.espresso.web.assertion.WebAssertion.checkResult``` is actually called
     5. ```objectWatcherInterceptors``` - do some stuff before ```UiObjectInteraction.perform``` or ```UiObjectInteraction.check``` is actually called
     6. ```deviceWatcherInterceptors``` - do some stuff before ```UiDeviceInteraction.perform``` or ```UiDeviceInteraction.check``` is actually called

+**Please, remember!
+Behavior and watcher interceptors work under the hood in every action and assertion of every View of Kakao and Kautomator by default in Kaspresso.**

 #### Special Kaspresso interceptors
 These interceptors are not based on some lib.
 Short description: